overlandnz/documentation/docs/navigatorpro.md

 ### Website

-If you created your subscription on the website, jump back onto it, make sure you're signed in.
-Click your name in the upper right hand corner, choose 'My profile' and then pick 'Manage/Cancel' to change the status of your subscription.
+If you created your subscription on the website (using Stripe), jump back onto it - https://overlandnavigator.co.nz, make sure you're signed in.
+Click the settings tab in the menu, then click/tap 'Manage/Cancel' to change the status of your subscription.
 You'll be take to our payment provider Stripe to complete the process.

 ### iPhone/iPad